spacebeam/research/site/content/community.md

 Date: 2016-08-15 14:20
 Category: Community

-Grow by groups of monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new knowledge and information models.
+Grow by groups of new-world cloudforest monkeys, artists, scientists, and researchers that create open-source resources and free public services where humans and machines can easily find new knowledge and information models.

 The open-source laboratory conducts multidisciplinary research in the fields of inconsistency robustness, real-time communications and high-performance computing.